HiruDewmi/Angular-employee-table/README.md

-# Angular Smart Table
+# Angular Smart Table - Employee Managment System

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.0.

 ## Development server

-Before running the code, it is necessary to install required JASON files (package.json) and other resources in root directory.
-For that run `nmp install`.
+System should have installed Node.js and proper NPM version (run `nmp install`).
+Also install the latest version of Angular CLI.

-Run `ng serve` for a dev server.
+Then go to the downloaded source file where you should have all the files.
+In command prompt navigate to root workstation and run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you have not made any changes for the source files.

 ## Code scaffolding